GENI-NSF/geni-tools/acceptance_tests/AM_API/README-accept-AMAPI.txt

        credential
      - !ListResources supports 'geni_compressed' and 'geni_available' options
      - !RenewSliver for 2 days and 5 days succeeds
-     - Shutdown : WARNING, running this test (which is in a separate file) likely requires administrator assistance to recover from)
+     - Shutdown: WARNING, running this test (which is in a separate file) likely requires administrator assistance to recover from)
      - Optional AM API v2 support